 We’re a volunteer-run organization, managed by a Steering Committee consisting of up to eleven voting members selected from and approved by our general membership.
 Meetings are held every other month or so and are open to any and all members and current croo.

 Membership is open to anyone who worked as a full time or seasonal employee in the huts, Pinkham, Tucks, the Highland Center, CC, or Trail Crew.
-If you’re not yet a member and would like to join, just contact us.
+If you’re not yet a member and would like to join, just contact us via the Members page.

 Membership entitles you to cabin use, AMC discounts, the newsletter, unrestricted access to this website, and countless opportunities to reconnect with the huts, your buddies, the mountains, and yourself.